Kwashiorkor: Low protein intake

-Kwashiorkor is a severe form of malnutrition associated with a low protein diets.
+Kwashiorkor is a severe form of malnutrition associated with a low-protein diet.
 The extreme lack of protein causes an osmotic imbalance in the gastrointestinal system causing swelling of the gut diagnosed as an edema or retention of water.

 Extreme fluid retention observed in individuals suffering from kwashiorkor is accompanied by irregularities in the lymphatic system as well as disruptions of capillary exchange.
 The lymphatic system serves three major purposes: fluid recovery, immunity, and lipid absorption.
 Victims of kwashiorkor commonly exhibit reduced ability to recover fluids, immune system failure, and low lipid absorption.
-Fluid recovery by the lymphatic system is accomplished by re-vascularization of fluid and macromolecules from the interstitial space, allowing these constituents of whole blood to be returned to the venous circulation.
+Fluid recovery by the lymphatic system is accomplished by the re-vascularization of fluid and macromolecules from the interstitial space, allowing these constituents of whole blood to be returned to the venous circulation.
 Compromised fluid recovery may contribute to the phenomenon of extravascular fluid accumulation in kwashiorkor.

 The low protein theory for the pathogenesis of kwashiorkor has been used to teach that capillary exchange between the lymphatic system and circulating blood is impaired by a reduced oncotic (i.e. colloid osmotic pressure, COP) in the blood, as a consequence of inadequate protein intake, so that the hydrostatic pressure gradient, which favors extravasation of fluid from small vessels, is not overcome.
 Proteins, mainly albumin, are responsible for creating the COP observed in the blood and tissue fluids.
 The difference in the COP of the blood and tissue tends to favor the reentry of fluid from the extravascular space, into the circulatory system.
 This tendency is opposed by the venous hydrostatic pressure, which tends to favor the exit of fluid from small vessels, into the interstitial space.
 The low protein theory for the pathogenesis of kwashiorkor held that a deficiency of serum proteins, caused by inadequate protein intake, disrupted this balance, and thus impaired the return flow of fluid from the interstitium into the capillary and venous structures.
 It has been taught that this is what accounts for the accumulation of extravascular fluid in kwashiorkor, and the subsequent pedal edema and abdominal distension.